 *You can use any pressure cooker you have, it doesn't need to specifically be an instant pot!

-While the potatoes are cooking, whisk together the marinade by combining melted butter or olive oil, fresh minced garlic, salt, pepper, and paprika in a small bowl.
-Set aside until after the potatoes have been smashed.
+Step 2: Whisk together the marinade by combining melted butter or olive oil, fresh minced garlic, salt, pepper, and paprika in a small bowl.

 Remove from the air fryer, transfer to a plate and sprinkle with sea salt and fresh parsley, fresh rosemary, or chives and enjoy!